Rari-Capital/rari-stable-pool-contracts/API.md

 * Development notes:
     * *Ideally, we can add the `view` modifier, but Compound's `getUnderlyingBalance` function (called by `RariFundController.getPoolBalance`) potentially modifies the state.*

-### `(string[] memory, uint256[] memory, uint256[][] memory, uint256[][] memory) RariFundController.getAllBalances()`
+### `(string[], uint256[], uint256[][], uint256[][], uint256[]) RariFundController.getAllBalances()`

-Returns the fund controller's contract balance of each currency and balance of each pool of each currency (checking `_poolsWithFunds` first to save gas).
+Returns the fund controller's contract balance of each currency, balance of each pool of each currency (checking `_poolsWithFunds` first to save gas), and price of each currency.

-* Return values: An array of currency codes, an array of corresponding fund controller contract balances for each currency code, an array of arrays of pool indexes for each currency code, and an array of arrays of corresponding balances at each pool index for each currency code.
+* Return values: An array of currency codes, an array of corresponding fund controller contract balances for each currency code, an array of arrays of pool indexes for each currency code, an array of arrays of corresponding balances at each pool index for each currency code, and an array of prices in USD (scaled by 1e18) for each currency code.
 * Development notes:
     * *Ideally, we can add the `view` modifier, but Compound's `getUnderlyingBalance` function (called by `getPoolBalance`) potentially modifies the state.*